jentery/dh150/index.md

 Media are everywhere.
 This course examines how people compose fiction with them.
 How do we approach media and fiction together?
 How do we read but also watch, see, play, and listen to fiction?
 How is fiction designed and experienced?

-This course does not involve any quantitative methods or computer programming.
+This course is not a technical course.
+It does not, for instance, involve any quantitative methods or computer programming.
 Please also note that, by "media," I mean "audio, image, and text," not "the media" or mass communications and their outlets.
-Since this is an introductory course open to all undergraduate students at UVic, I will not assume that you have any experience with media or digital studies.
+Since this is an introductory course open to all undergraduate students at UVic, I will not assume you have any experience with media or digital studies.

 # Aims

-This course encourages you to practice:
+This course encourages you to:

-* Interpreting the design and use of audio, image, and text for storytelling.
-We'll experiment with various techniques for listening, watching, seeing, reading, and playing media.
+* Interpret the design and use of audio, image, and text for storytelling.
+We'll experiment with various techniques for watching, seeing, playing, reading, and listening to media and fiction.
-* Communicating persuasively with audio, image, and text.
-You’ll have opportunities to compose both with and about each of these media.
+* Communicate persuasively with audio, image, and text.
+You'll have opportunities to compose both with and about each of these media.
-* Building a vocabulary for engaging media and fiction from the 20th and 21st centuries.
+* Build a vocabulary for engaging media and fiction from the 20th and 21st centuries.
-* Making a simple website and some content for it.
-No worries if you’ve never made your own site.
+* Make a simple website and some content for it.
+No worries if you've never made your own site.
 I’ll provide you with examples and templates, and I will assume no experience in web design or content management.

 These four aims should apply to work across disciplines and occupations.